dvjsharma/Drawn2Shoe/README.md

   cd server
   npm install
 ```
-4. Create a file named config.env in data folder of server and add PORT=3000
+4. Create a file named `config.env` in root folder and simply copy content of `.env.example`

 We are almost done, Now just start the development server.